Cray-HPE/docs-csm/troubleshooting/cmsdev_tests.md

-# `cmsdev` Test Suite Documentation
+# `cmsdev` Tests

-The `cmsdev` test suite is a comprehensive validation tool in CSM (Cray System Management).
-It verifies the health, functionality, and API operations of critical system services including BOS, CFS, Conman, IMS, iPXE/TFTP, and VCS.
+The `cmsdev` test tool verifies the health, functionality, and API operations of critical system services, including BOS, CFS, console services, IMS, iPXE, TFTP, and VCS.

 This document provides detailed information about the `cmsdev` test tool, including the tests available for each service, command-line options, and usage examples.